Combat Operator Podcast and the Civilian Surge for Afghanistan

 The new team at the State Department and USAID should engage a team of outside experts to conduct an objective assessment of the security rules and their impact on our economic assistance program in Afghanistan.
 The review should give due weight to the importance of interacting with the Afghan people to hear their ideas, get to know them and gain their trust.
 It should rigorously test the theories about what would happen if an increasing number of Foreign Service officers were killed and injured as a result.
 And it should look at other donor countries’ approach to security in Afghanistan.
 Some have the balance between security and access about right, particularly in parts of the country where security is more permissive.”

-We do not need expensive DC based contractors to conduct a review of security procedures or conduct an assessment of the consequences on increased Foreign Service officer casualties.
-There is a seven year track record in Afghanistan from both governmental and nongovernmental organizations that are operating in the exact manner Mr. Ward is advocating.
-The government of Japan has over 100 of their “Foreign Service officers” (the Japanese do not use that term) spread out from Mazar-e-Sharif to Jalalabad working every day in Afghan ministries and offices mentoring their Afghan colleagues.
-They do this on a security budget which is less than the cost of providing bottled water to the US Embassy compound in Kabul.
-The Japan International Cooperation Agency uses the same security guidelines as every other international organization in Afghanistan (with the exception of the US AID contractors who use DS guidelines) and that is the UN minimum occupational safety standards (UN MOSS.)
+We do not need expensive DC-based contractors to conduct a review of security procedures or conduct an assessment of the consequences of increased Foreign Service officer casualties.
+There is a seven-year track record in Afghanistan from governmental and nongovernmental organizations operating precisely as Mr. Ward advocates.
+The government of Japan has over 100 “Foreign Service officers” (the Japanese do not use that term) spread out from Mazar-e-Sharif to Jalalabad, working every day in Afghan ministries and offices, mentoring their Afghan colleagues.
+They do this on a security budget that is less than the cost of providing bottled water to the US Embassy compound in Kabul.
+The Japan International Cooperation Agency uses the same security guidelines as every other international organization in Afghanistan (except for the US AID contractors who use DS guidelines), and that is the UN minimum occupational safety standards (UN MOSS.)

-In contested provinces (Helmund, Zabul, Kandahar, etc) the UN MOSS standards are not applicable and in those provinces the best solution would be to turn over all reconstruction monies to our military who has demonstrated time and again they are better at delivering reconstruction aid anyway.
-For the rest of the country the US could start sending its FSO’s out into the provinces immediately and be reasonably certain that any casualties they do take would come from motor vehicle accidents which are one of the bigger threats faced by internationals who live outside the wire.
-There have been IGO and NGO casualties in Afghanistan but they are rare and disproportionally suffered by those who choose not to use armed security.
+The UN MOSS standards are not applicable in contested provinces (Helmand, Zabul, Kandahar, etc).
+In those provinces, the best solution would be to turn over all reconstruction monies to our military, which has repeatedly demonstrated that they are better at delivering reconstruction aid anyway.
+For the rest of the country, the US could start sending its FSOs out into the provinces immediately and be reasonably sure that any casualties they take would come from motor vehicle accidents, one of the bigger threats faced by internationals living outside the wire.
+There have been IGO and NGO casualties in Afghanistan, but they are rare and disproportionately suffered by those who choose not to use armed security.
 By that I mean those organizations that place stickers on their vehicles of an AK 47 with a red circle and a line drawn through it.
 Nothing says “I am important and unarmed” like a new SUV with “no weapons on board” stickers.
-This is not a country where it is wise to advertise you are both important and unarmed.
-It is a dangerous place but the risks are manageable and reasonable which has been proven by JICA and the hundreds of other organizations currently operating outside the wire in Afghanistan.
+This is not a country where it is wise to advertise that you are both essential and unarmed.
+It is a dangerous place, but the risks are manageable and reasonable, which has been proven by JICA and the hundreds of other organizations currently operating outside the wire in Afghanistan.

-The last time I was at the Kabul International Airport I saw a group of embassy workers being escorted from the VIP parking lot adjacent to the terminal to the front door by four Blackwater contractors with weapons and full kit.
-I would submit that having armed men escort your diplomats the entire 100 yards from parking lots to front door is not only unnecessary but insulting to the host nation.
-The men Blackwater places on the embassy contract are highly trained operatives who must maintain rigorous weapons proficiency standards and top secret security clearances.
-They would be of much greater use out in the provinces and would undoubtedly be much happier roaming around the countryside where their skill set is of use.
+The last time I was at the Kabul International Airport I saw a group of embassy workers being escorted from the VIP parking lot adjacent to the terminal to the front door by four Blackwater contractors with weapons and complete kit.
+I would submit that having armed men escort your diplomats the entire 100 yards from the parking lots to the front door is not only unnecessary but insulting to the host nation.
+The men Blackwater places on the embassy contract are highly trained operatives who must maintain rigorous weapons proficiency standards and top-secret security clearances.
+They would be of much greater use out in the provinces and undoubtedly be much happier roaming around the countryside where their skill set is used.
 Parading around the Kabul airport with rifles at the ready is silly.

-I applaud Mr. Ward for highlighting this issue in Washington DC but have to stress that we need to adopt a sense of urgency regarding the rapidly deteriorating situation in Afghanistan.
-We do not have the time or money to study what to do it is time to do.
-The way forward had been clearly marked by the thousands of internationals operating inside Afghanistan daily using the UN MOSS security guidelines.
-The American Embassy and US AID already have dozens of highly trained security contractors in Kabul it is time to put them to better use.
+I applaud Mr. Ward for highlighting this issue in Washington, D.C..
+Still, I must stress that we must adopt a sense of urgency regarding the rapidly deteriorating situation in Afghanistan.
+We do not have the time or money to study what to do; it is time to do.
+The way forward had been marked by the thousands of internationals operating inside Afghanistan daily, using the UN MOSS security guidelines.
+The American Embassy and US AID already have dozens of highly trained security contractors in Kabul.
+It is time to put them to better use.

 Irregular Warfare